Kara Knudsen’s earliest memories are of being on a horse in the

 sons, Tom and Jack.

-study agricultural practises around the world.
-Over four months, shetravelled
+her study agricultural practises around the world.
+Over four months, she

 “It taught me to look for the opportunity in every tough situation,” she says, reflecting on the lessons that have formed the foundation of her ability to adapt, navigate uncertainty, and find success even in the most difficult times.